rackerlabs/docs-aws/docs/style-guidelines.md

 Following are some examples:

 - Install or upgrade PHP 5.3 for CentOS 5.x
-- Ubuntu Hardy: Using mod_python to serve your application
+- Ubuntu 8.04 LTS (Hardy Heron): Using mod_python to serve your application
 - PHP configuration limits for Cloud Sites
 - Troubleshooting a Vyatta site-to-site VPN connection
 - Differences between IMAP and POP